FlandereKua/Node-Based-Adventure/Node Graph/Forest Lore.md

 ## Description
- Can identify any plant or animal in the Arken forest and knows its properties.
+ Can identify any plant or animal in a tier 1 forest and knows its properties.

 ## Quick Info
 | Property | Value                                                       |